gilch/drython/README.md

 Can you re-implement a simple if-statement in Python?
 I mean without writing a text compiler or interpreter, or modifying Python itself?
 Sure, you don't have to, Python has a perfectly good if-statement already, but can you?
-A DSL might need a three-way numeric if-statement (-/+/0), or something like a switch-case.
+A DSL might need a three-way numeric if-statement (-/+/0), or something like a switch/case.
 Yes, you can use the boilerplate cascading-elif pattern instead for any of your complex branching needs, but that's not an abstraction, is it?
-You have to re-write the logic imitating the switch-case (or what-have-you) **every single time**.
+You have to re-write the logic imitating the switch/case (or what-have-you) **every single time**.
 If you can't make a simple `if` substitute, how can you expect to make a complex one when you need it?